dlt-science/science-notes/blogs/HED/hed.md

 height: 400px
 name: hed_diagram
 ---
-Hedera Hashgraph Transaction Recording Process & Its Key Benefits.
+Hedera Transaction Recording Process & Its Key Benefits.
 ```

-Since Hedera Hashgraph launched in August 2018, it offers unique transactional capabilities through its native HBAR cryptocurrency, used both for network security and as fuel for network services.
+Since Hedera launched in August 2018, it offers unique transactional capabilities through its native HBAR cryptocurrency, used both for network security and as fuel for network services.
 As a proof-of-stake network, HBARs help safeguard the network by representing voting power; thus, wider distribution of HBARs prevents potential attacks by making it prohibitively expensive for a malicious entity to control one-third of the coins.
 In addition, HBARs serve as fuel for network services, compensating nodes for providing computing resources, and ensuring low, stable transaction fees.
-For example, a cryptocurrency transfer currently costs $0.0001 USD (paid in HBARs) {cite}`consensus2019`.
+For example, a cryptocurrency transfer currently costs \$0.0001 (paid in HBARs) {cite}`consensus2019`.

 ## Hedera Cryptocurrency Service

-Hedera hashgraph provides two distinct services related to digital assets: the Hedera cryptocurrency service and token service.
-The Cryptocurrency service pertains specifically to the use of HBAR for transactions and fees on the network, while the Token service provides a platform for users to create and manage their own custom tokens.
+Hedera provides two distinct services related to digital assets: the Hedera Cryptocurrency Service and Token Service.
+The Cryptocurrency Service pertains specifically to the use of HBAR for transactions and fees on the network, while the Token Service provides a platform for users to create and manage their own custom tokens.
 Hedera's cryptocurrency is engineered for speed, resulting in minimal network fees and enabling feasible micro-transactions.
 When Hedera is fully operational, every user will have the capability to manage a network node and receive cryptocurrency payments for this contribution.
 To create an account, all that is needed is to generate a key pair; there is no need for a linked name or address.
 However, users are given the flexibility to link hashes of identity credentials from any selected third-party certificate or identity authority.
 This function is purposefully constructed to aid in adhering to legal standards in regions enforcing Know Your Customer (KYC) or Anti-Money Laundering (AML) regulations.
 Further details can be found in the Regulatory Compliance section {cite}`Baird2020`.

 ## Fees Associated with Hedera Transactions